slevithan/oniguruma-to-es/README.md

 Oniguruma-To-ES is *obsessive* about ensuring the emulated features it supports have **exactly the same behavior** as Oniguruma, even in extreme edge cases.
 A few uncommon features can't be perfectly emulated and allow rare differences, but if you don't want to allow this, you can disable the `allowBestEffort` option to throw for such patterns (more details below).

+Additionally, since Oniguruma-To-ES is designed to be usable in browsers, it focuses on being lightweight.
+It's exceptionally so for a library that does Unicode case folding (for mixed case sensitivity) and contains a full compiler that deeply understands all of the hundreds of large and small differences in Oniguruma and JavaScript regex syntax and behavior across multiple JavaScript target versions.

 ## Options

+These options are shared by functions `compile` and `toRegExp`.

 ### `allowBestEffort`